Iran Revolutionary Guard member and two others killed in attack in Syria

 Israeli air strikes kills two people in Syria’s capital: State media

-The Syrian Observatory for Human Rights war monitor corroborated Friday’s attack.
+The Syrian Observatory for Human Rights war monitor corroborated the news of Friday’s attack.

 It said three explosions shook the centre of Baniyas, on Syria’s Mediterranean coast, during the dawn strike on a villa that sheltered “a group affiliated with Iran”.